-Getting children to care for their teeth and perform simple tasks such as brushing and flossing can be a challenge.
+Getting children to care for their teeth and perform simple tasks such as brushing and flossing can be challenging.

 It is important to teach your child good dental hygiene because it helps prevent dental problems and keeps their smile healthy and beautiful.
 This is a challenge for many parents.
 However, the challenge becomes even bigger when it comes to children with special needs.
 This article will discuss four dental hygiene tips for kids with special needs.

 It is never too early to start a good dental hygiene routine.
 In fact, the earlier you start, the easier it will be to make it a part of their daily routine.
-You can start the dental hygiene routine when the child is an infant, even before getting their first tooth.
+You can begin the dental hygiene routine when the child is an infant, even before getting their first tooth.
 Use a washcloth or a special toothbrush to wipe the baby’s gums.

 Once the child gets their first tooth, start with an infant toothbrush.
 You can start with an infant toothpaste or just plain water at first.

 Take Your Special Needs Child to a Pediatric Dentist Early On

-Even after you have introduced at-home dental hygiene, you must introduce your child to the dentist as well.
+Even after introducing at-home dental hygiene, you should introduce your child to the dentist.
 Starting early on will normalize dentist visits and may prevent or lessen a child’s dental anxiety as they grow up.
-Another important reason to take your child to the dentist is to identify any dental problems that might need intervention.
+Another important reason to take your child to the dentist is identifying any dental problems that might need intervention.
 Planning a treatment early on can give your child the best chance at healthy oral development.

 Be Patient and Go Slow

 If the child has sensory problems common in autistic children, you should take a step-by-step approach to dental hygiene.
 It will be less stressful for both the child and yourself.
 Start by simply touching the child’s cheek with a toothbrush, then gradually lips, and finally move on to tooth brushing once you think the child is ready.
-While you may not be able to brush the child’s teeth perfectly, some brushing is certainly better than no brushing.
+While you may not be able to brush the child’s teeth perfectly, some brushing is undoubtedly better than no brushing.

 Speak With a Sedation Dentist Experienced in Treating Special Needs Children